All Episodes

 Like any other job.

-Um, um, you really have to put everything into it.
+You really have to put everything into it.

-Otherwise I wouldn't even start with it.
+Otherwise, I wouldn't even start with it.

-And then if you decide to do a PhD and I would say that you're just smart but not ultra smart then take some problem often It's good to listen to an advisor, work on these problems, get your research out there and see how it works out.
+And then if you decide to do a PhD and I would say that if you're just smart, but not ultra smart, then take some problem.

-Have that as your ultimate goal and take a fraction of your time, maybe 20% and think about it.
+Have that as your ultimate goal and take a fraction of your time, maybe 20%, and think about it.

-But then on a day-to-day basis, yeah, break it up into smaller problems, work on these small problems and make tiny, tiny progress.
+But then on a day-to-day basis, break it up into smaller problems, work on these small problems and make tiny, tiny progress.

 And that's the same with me.